j796160836/Glass-IntentTunnel/README.md

 Install GlassTunnel to Glass.
-Run the IntentTunnel app to start the tunnel services (It's in the voice menu)
+Run the IntentTunnel app to start the tunnel services (Use Glass Launcher)

 Install AndroidTunnel to your phone.
 Run the IntentTunnel app, press menu to start the tunnel services